 Meet our clinical sustainability fellows

-This Clean Air Day, meet our sustainability clinical fellows and learn how they are making Barts Health a greener Trust:
+This Clean Air Day, meet our sustainability clinical fellows and learn how they are making Barts Health a greener Trust

-Zahra is the sustainability clinical fellow for Dentistry and joined Green at Barts Health, focussing on making dentistry more sustainable.
 In January, Kenworthy Road Dental Clinic was officially opened, a student run service offering free dental care in north east London.
 Zahra worked with the construction team during the building of the clinic to ensure sustainable features were included in the infrastructure, such as LED lighting, rain water harvesting for the toilets, a heat recovery system, in house decontamination and secure cycle racks.

 Zahra’s leads on a project called 'Envirodent', a multi-faceted improvement initiative to make environmentally friendly changes to dentistry, having already proven effective, saving in cost and carbon emissions, these initiatives include: